-In this article, we shall discuss in detail the various types of cheques that are issued in the Indian banking system and what are the features of each of them.
+In this article, we shall discuss in detail what is Cheque, various types of cheques that are issued in the Indian banking system and what are the features of each of them.

-Aspirants can check the linked article for latest government exams in India.
+Aspirants can check the linked article for the latest government exams in India.

 There are various types of cheques that can be issued.
 Given below is the list of the various cheque types:

 - Crossed Cheque

 - Account Payee Cheque

 - Ante Dated Cheque

 - Self Cheque

 |Aspirants preparing for the upcoming Government exams can also refer to the below mentioned links for assistance:|